eesar/rspo-sniffer/README.md

 ## Introduction

 This sniffer is developed and tested on an Arduino Nano.
-The output of the serial interface can be further analyzed with the analyze_protocol.xlsx.
+The output of the serial interface can be further analyzed with the included file analyze_protocol.xlsx.
 The found protocol and code can then be used used with [rc-switch](https://github.com/sui77/rc-switch) combined with [433Utils](https://github.com/ninjablocks/433Utils) or with [rspo-lite](https://github.com/eesar/rspo-lite).
-Both ways where tested on a Raspberry-Pi 3b to control ***Remote Switched Power Outlet (RSPO)***.
+Both ways where tested on a Raspberry-Pi 3b to control ***Remote Switched Power Outlet (RSPO)***, form three different brands (ELRO, Conrad and HEITECH).

 If you like to know the origin of the rspo-sniffer and rspo-lite have a look to the blog entry [Remote Switched Power Outlet]((https://eesar.github.io/)) on my github page.

 ## Bill of Material